dhfbk/hate-speech-artifacts/README.md

 This repository contains code and resources associated to the paper:

 Alan Ramponi and Sara Tonelli.
 2022. **Features or Spurious Artifacts?
 Data-centric Baselines for Fair and Robust Hate Speech Detection**.
-In *Proceedings of the 2022 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies*. [[cite]](#citation) [pdf (coming soon)]
+In *Proceedings of the 2022 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies*, pages 3027–3040, Seattle, United States.
+Association for Computational Linguistics. [[cite]](#citation) [[paper]](https://aclanthology.org/2022.naacl-main.221/)]

 **Useful resources**